UofT-DSI/shell/README.md

 ## Activities
 This module has two types of activities.
 1. Assignments are mandatory, and form part of your evaluation.
-1. Homework is not assessed, but are provided to you for extra practice.
-We encourage you to check each other's homework solutions during Work Periods or ask a Learning Support!
+1. Practice problems are not assessed, but are provided to you for extra practice.
+We encourage you to work on them together and discuss solutions during Work Periods and on the Slack!

 ### Assignments
 Participants should review the [Assignment Submission Guide](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md) for instructions on how to complete assignments in this module.